BrandonLiang/spark-of-life/README.md

 | -m     | String | local[4]    | Spark Master                      |
 | -a     | String | SparkOfLife | Application name                  |

+Example:

+-c 50 -s -i 10 -d 4 -m local[2] -a MyApp

+This will run the example with 50 cities, shuffled, in 10 iterations max with an iteration duration of 4 seconds max.
+It will run Spark in local mode with 2 workers and name the Spark application MyApp.